 Supported employment is about supporting people with a wide range of disabilities or learning difficulties find and maintain employment.
-It’s person led meaning our Employment Support Workers follow our clients lead on what they want out of Employment.
+It’s person led meaning our Employment Support Workers follow your lead on what they want out of Employment.
 This approach has been proven to be better suited in supporting a more diverse range of people including those with learning disabilities, autism and other needs on their Employment Journey.
 It also has a focus on creating strong working links between Employment Support Workers, Employers and potential Employees to offer assurance and support every step of the way.

 Supported Employment has five phases which are there to support both Employment Support Workers and the people coming to use the service on what they need from the model.